Eric André

-Eric Samuel André (born April 4, 1983) is an American comedian, actor, television host, writer, producer, and musician.
+Eric Samuel André (born April 4, 1983) is an American comedian, actor, singer, television host, writer, producer, and musician.
 He is best known as the creator, host, and co-writer of the Adult Swim surreal comedy series The Eric Andre Show (2012–2023).
-His other notable roles include Mike on the FXX comedy series Man Seeking Woman (2015–2017), Luci on the Netflix series Disenchantment (2018–2023), and the voice of Azizi in the remake of The Lion King (2019) and Stuart 'Rampage' Clarke in the Marvel Cinematic Universe miniseries Ironheart.
+His other notable roles include Mike on the FXX comedy series Man Seeking Woman (2015–2017), and Stuart Clarke in the Marvel Cinematic Universe miniseries Ironheart.
 He also performs music under the stage name Blarf.

+His voice acting career includes Disenchantment (2018–23), The Lion King (2019), The Mitchells vs. The Machines, Sing 2 (both 2021), and Trolls Band Together (2023).

 Early life

 Eric Samuel André was born in Boca Raton, Florida, on April 4, 1983.
-His mother is an American of Ashkenazi Jewish descent from New York's Upper West Side, and his father was an Afro-Haitian immigrant who worked as a psychiatrist.
+His mother is an American of Ashkenazi Jewish descent from New York's Upper West Side, and his father was a Haitian immigrant who worked as a psychiatrist.
 He identifies as both Black and Jewish.
 In 2001, after graduating from Dreyfoos School of the Arts in West Palm Beach, Florida, he studied at Berklee College of Music in Boston, where he played the double bass and graduated in 2005 with a Bachelor of Music degree.